Ada12/RCCE/example.md

 ```

 ##### Container Component
 Sequence number ④ in Figure 1 represents a kind of `Container Component`.
-Apart from having the capacities of `Intent Component`, some extra ability to communicate with external interfaces are the bridge joining the front-end to back-end.
+Apart from having the capacities of `Intent Component`, some extra abilities to communicate with external interfaces are the bridge linking up the front-end with back-end.
 In this example, functions in **'mapDispatches'** are the outgoing requests, and variables in **'DesignContainer.propTypes'** accept external data.

 ```jsx
 import React, { PropTypes as P } from 'react';